afrieirham/bukitjalilstadium/README.md

 - Roof can also be disabled

 However, the styling are a bit off for now, but most of the styling stuff are handled, including responsiveness.
+This map should be scale with the seats info provided.